jamesmcm/vopono/USERGUIDE.md

 Alternatively you can disable Docker iptables rules management (but you will have to set up equivalent rules e.g. in nftables), or use rootless Docker or Podman.

+### UFW issues with forwarding

+UFW can leave its primary chains hooked into `INPUT`, `OUTPUT`, and `FORWARD` even after `ufw disable`, depending on its `MANAGE_BUILTINS` setting.
+In particular, `ufw-before-forward` and `ufw6-before-forward` may still be reached from the host `FORWARD` chain until reboot or an explicit UFW flush.

+When these UFW forward hooks are present, vopono inserts namespace veth-specific exceptions into UFW's early forward chain as well as its normal firewall rules.
+This is useful with `--firewall iptables`, and is required with `--firewall nftables` on systems where UFW's iptables rules are translated through `iptables-nft`: an nftables `accept` in vopono's own base chain is not final if a later UFW compatibility chain drops or rejects the packet.

+If you need to fully remove disabled UFW rules for troubleshooting, use UFW's own flush mechanism or uninstall UFW and reboot.
+Merely running `ufw disable` may not remove all chains from the active ruleset.